MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorAuthentication.md

 ![OData Feed authentication method](media/connector-authentication/odata-authentication.png "OData Feed authentication method")

-If you're using a connector from an online app, such as the Power BI service or Power Apps, you'll see an authentication method dialog box for the OData Feed connector that looks something like the following image.<!--To be consistent.-->
+If you're using a connector from an online app, such as the Power BI service or Power Apps, you'll see an authentication method dialog box for the OData Feed connector that looks something like the following image.

 ![OData Feed online authentication method](media/connector-authentication/odata-online-authentication.png "OData Feed online authentication method")